You will pay in-state/in province tuition/fees directly to your host campus.

 The University of Arizona is a student-oriented, research university.
 Founded in 1885, the University is dedicated to preparing students for an increasingly diversified and technological world and to improving the quality of life for the people of Arizona.
 The UA is ranked 16th nationally in terms of research funding, and several of the University's academic programs are ranked in the top 20 nationally.

-Agriculture: Agricultural Business, Agricultural Economics, Agricultural Education, Agricultural Technology Management, Agronomy, Animal Sciences, Horticulture, Land Resources, Life Sciences, Ornamental Horticulture, Plant Science, Soil Science, Veterinary Science, Water Management
+Agriculture: Agricultural Business, Agricultural Economics, Agricultural Education, Agricultural Technology Management, Agronomy, Animal Sciences, Equine Science, Horticulture, Land Resources, Life Sciences, Ornamental Horticulture, Plant and Soil Systems, Plant Science, Soil Science, Veterinary Science, Water Management

 Anthropology: Anthropology, Archaeology